The ugly truth…

 Even in the bastion of democracy, only 51% is needed to influence practical reality.
 30% might have a vested interest, which means that perhaps only 21% more need to be manipulated or fooled.

 In relation to fossil fuel, the future might be dictated by mob rule, or by strongman dictators.
-For a while it looked like the future was bleak for oil and gas, as well as LNG and coal, but now we can’t be sure at all.
+For a while, it looked like the future was bleak for oil and gas, as well as LNG and coal, but now we can’t be sure at all.

 Do you believe that we’re moving forward in relation to wisdom and practicality in the world?
 There are arguments to be made that we’re around the corner from a new green world due to technological progress.
 The problem is that the arguments against are sometimes just as strong.
-Here’s an article about why electric cars are the future, and another that is skeptical about electric cars.
+Here’s an article about why electric cars are the future, and another that is sceptical about electric cars.

 Look at the tons of plastic that is flowing into the oceans every day.
 If globally, we don’t care about the terrible pollution that we already have, how confident are you that fossil fuel will be left in the ground?